 What causes GPU overheating?

 One of the most frequent reasons for overheating issues is related to a faulty chip on the graphics card.
-Areflow of the graphics chip can solve this crisis but this process involves an expert procedure that needs to be done with the utmost care.
+Airflow of the graphics chip can solve this crisis, but this process involves an expert procedure that needs to be done with the utmost care.

-There are several symptoms that could indicate a problem with your graphics card:
+Several symptoms could indicate a problem with your graphics card:

 - The machine randomly powers itself on or off